The Passion of The Christ

-To some degree I believe this is simply a natural reflection of central character, the most intriguing, unique and landmark individual in human history.
+The multi-layering of this film's style and cultural impact, is simply a natural reflection of central character, the most intriguing, unique and landmark individual in human history.

 Extraordinary Takes